amithaanand/project1_sql/README.md

 Text contains SQL queries and commands related to managing and querying a table name healthcare_data_bkt and netflix_movies_bkt in a Hive environment.
 Here's a brief description of the content:

 Project 1: Helathcare datasets
-1. Table Creation and Loading :  begins with the creation of a table healthcare_data ,loading data into it from a csv file downloaded from Kaggle.Then create bucket table healthcare_data_bkt partitioned by adm_data and clustered by bllod_type.
+1. Table Creation and Loading :  begins with the creation of a table healthcare_data ,loading data into it from a csv file downloaded from Kaggle.Then create bucket table healthcare_data_bkt partitioned by adm_data and clustered by blood_type.
 2. SQL Queries : various sql queries are performed to extract specific information
    <br>
    Q1.find how many are there with arthritis above age 50?